srinivas-sharan/srinivas-sharan.github.io/_pages/about.md

   - /about.html
 ---

-Sharan Srinivas is an Assistant Professor with a joint appointment in the Department of Industrial & Manufacturing Systems Engineering and the Department of Marketing at the Robert J. Trulaske Sr. College of Business, University of Missouri - Columbia.
-He is also a visiting faculty at the University of Passau, Germany.
-Dr. Srinivas received his Ph.D. in industrial engineering and operations research from Pennsylvania State University.
+I am an Assistant Professor with a joint appointment in the [Department of Industrial & Manufacturing Systems Engineering](https://engineering.missouri.edu/academics/imse/) and the [Department of Marketing](https://business.missouri.edu/departments-faculty/marketing-department) at the Robert J. Trulaske Sr. College of Business, University of Missouri (MU).
+I am also a visiting faculty at the University of Passau, Germany.
+Besides, I have been an investigator on a range of industry-based research projects.

-Dr. Srinivas’ area of specialization is data analytics and operations research with research interests in healthcare operations management, logistics, smart service systems, and supply chain.
-He has been an investigator on a range of industry-based research projects.
-He has published over 40 peer-reviewed articles in journals, conferences, and books.
-Dr. Srinivas has taught undergraduate, graduate, and MBA level courses that include topics pertaining to data analytics, machine learning, simulation, service systems, and supply chain optimization.
-He is also an active member of INFORMS and IISE professional societies, and has served numerous times as a session chair in their annual conferences.
-Dr. Srinivas is a certified six sigma black belt and recipient of multiple awards (INFORMS Koopman prize, Winemiller Excellence Award, Richard Wallace Faculty Grant, Penn State Doctoral Fellowship, Service Enterprise Engineering Fellowship).
+My area of specialization is data analytics and operations research with research interests in healthcare operations management, logistics, smart service systems, and supply chain.
+I published over 40 peer-reviewed articles in journals, conferences, and books.
+At MU,  I teach undergraduate, graduate, and MBA level courses that include topics pertaining to data analytics, machine learning, simulation, service systems, and supply chain optimization.
+I am also an active member of INFORMS and IISE professional societies, and has served numerous times as a chair in their annual conferences.
+I am a certified six sigma black belt and recipient of multiple awards (INFORMS Koopman prize, Winemiller Excellence Award, Richard Wallace Faculty Grant, Penn State Doctoral Fellowship, Service Enterprise Engineering Fellowship).

 A data-driven personal website
 ======